Learning Outcomes

 Types of Damages

 Damages for breach of contract are generally divided into three categories: direct (general), incidental, and consequential damages.
+Getting the category right is important on the MBE because different limits apply to each category.

 Direct (General) Damages

-Key Term: Direct Damages
+Key Term: General Damages

 Incidental Damages